uxodb/klise-uxodb/_posts/authelia-multi-domain/2023-09-05-authelia-multi-domain.md

 ```
 As you can see, the label which has the portal's address hardcoded in is commented out.

 When using multiple domains with Authelia, customizing the endpoint means you can seperate both domains and avoid redirecting requests from `domain2.com` to `auth.example.com`.
-You may choose to do so, if you want to, bu with this you're not forced to.
+You may choose to do so, if you want to, but with this you're not forced to.

 In my initial compose file the address was hardcoded in the label, meaning if I were to keep that address in and add my second domain to Authelia, requests to my second domain would redirect to the hardcoded address which contains the initial domain.
 By leaving out the domain in the label, as is suggested in the previous quote,  we now can configure that part in the Authelia configuration instead and that way we can match the domains to the portal.